sunnywang93/starter-hugo-academic/content/authors/admin/_index.md

     url: https://ensai.fr/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include adaptive methods in functional data analysis, and more generally statistical machine learning.
+bio: My research interests include functional data analysis, and more generally statistical machine learning.

 # Interests to show in About widget
 interests: